Home

 By Creative Primary Literacy

-An Ancient Hebrews Escape Room activity.
-Ideal for fifth grade or sixth grade, the activity is perfect for group work, starting a new ancient history topic, team-building activities or for a fun, engaging and interactive lesson.
+A World War 2 Escape Room activity about the outbreak of the Second World War.
+Ideal for fifth grade or sixth grade, the activity is perfect for group work, starting a new World War II topic, team-building activities or for a fun, engaging and interactive lesson.
 The activity can be used in English class as it incorporates some ELA skills or in Social Studies.

 The activity has been split into four different tasks; your students will need to complete each of the tasks to reveal a word.
 Together the four words make a phrase for them to escape the room.